 Even though food allergies are less common in dogs than atopy or flea allergy, they can still occur.

-If your dog has allergies year-round or has itchy skin that flares after eating certain foods, your dog may have a food allergy and may need a dog food specifically formulated for dogs with allergies.
-Check with your vet for suggested options.
+If your dog has allergies year-round or has itchy skin that flares after eating certain foods, your dog may have a food allergy and may need dog food specifically formulated for dogs with allergies.
+Your vet will recommend the best diet for your pet.

 Here are the basics for treating dog food allergies: